reproto/reproto/doc/spec.md

 With the default naming strategy, this would result in endpoints named `put_foo` and `get_baz`.

-This option changes what endpoints are named by default.
+This attribute changes what endpoints are named by default.

-Valid options are:
+Valid arguments are:

 * `lower_camel`, fields would be named as `lowerCamel`.
 * `upper_camel`, fields would be named as `UpperCamel`.